 What does this mean for skin?
 It does not mean that you need to worry that ECF will cause a skin cancer.
 However, if you should have skin cancer in any stage (including one too early to detect), ECF will make it grow more quickly.
 So, who has skin cancer?
 Consider this – skin cancer is the most common form of cancer in the U.S. More than 3.5 million skin cancers are diagnosed every year.
 Who is at risk?
 Older people.
 If you are over 40 and have a history of sun damage, there is a pretty good chance you will experience skin cancer.
 Between 40 and 50 percent of Americans who live to age 65 will have either skin cancer at least once.
 Up to 90 percent of the visible changes commonly attributed to aging are caused by the sun.
 The more signs of aging, the higher your risk for skin cancer.
 So, who is likely to have skin cancer?
 The same people who seek products to counteract skin aging.
 There are also pre-cancerous lesions to consider.
 Basal cell carcinomas often arise in lesions previously diagnosed as actinic keratosis.
 There is some evidence that mitotic overdrive can move a pre-cancerous lesion to a cancerous one.

-1. Topically applied EGF, without counterbalancing cytokines, will cause epidermal cells to proliferate, plumping up the skin, but doing so in a non-physiologic, uncoordinated fashion.
+1. Topically applied EGF, without counterbalancing cytokines, will cause epidermal cells to proliferate, plumping up the skin, but it may do so in a non-physiologic fashion.

 3. EGF is an effective depilatory agent, popular among sheep farmers as an effective way to strip wool from the hides of their animals.
 Watch your eyebrows and hairline!

 6. Several companies are now marketing EGF derived from barley through a process known as transgenic pharming.
 This has its own set of concerns.
+We are not experts.
 We refer you to the links provided here for details.

 EGF is a potent, natural biochemical.
 It clearly does what its name suggests.
-However, putting a single cytokine (cellular signalling molecule) on your skin, unbalanced by other cytokines that work in concert during growth and healing, may not create the cosmetic result you desire.
-And, it is not without potential unwanted side effects.
-Certainly if you are someone who has had skin cancer, or is at risk for skin cancer, or is at an age when undetected skin cancer is very common, you would want to consider carefully the potential of EGF to accelerate a cancer that might be forming but is not yet evident.
+However, putting a single cytokine (cellular signaling molecule) on your skin, unbalanced by other cytokines that work in concert during growth and healing, may not create the best cosmetic result.

 Your comments are welcome.